kocmitom/MTM19_tutorial/README.md

 train_child_model.sh
 ```

-The training is going to take XXX hours to train the model.
-Note that the training script for the child is optimized to stop at the best training step.
-If you use this pipeline for real life training, you need to watch the performance on the development set in order to prevent overfitting, which is often seen on low-resource language pairs.
+The training is going to take several hours to train the model.
+Note that the training script for the child is optimized to stop automatically.
+If you use this pipeline for real life training, you need to watch the performance on the development set in order to prevent overfitting, which often happens on low-resource language pairs.

 ## Evaluate child